rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventHandler.md

 ## Overview

-Handler used to clear event listeners.
-This handler is invoked to clear a single event at a time.This handler intent is identified with field as task and value as "clearEventHandler" along with the event name which needs to be cleared in the params field of the payload.
+ClearEventHandler is invoked when the task specified in the intent has the value "clearEventHandler".
+This handler is used to deregister an event that has been registered already.

 It performs the following actions :
-1. Parse the input message received to get the event to be cleared
+1. Parse the input message received to get the event.
-2. Clear the single event passed in the params field
+2. Deregister the single event passed in the params field.
-3. Save the response/error and perform schema validations.
-(More about schema validations here : [validation documentation](../Validations.md).)
+3. Save the response/error.
-4. Format the result and send the response back to the IntentReader
+4. Format the result and send the response back to IntentReader.

 ## Usage
 * This handler is invoked to clear a single event at a time.